nmcclain/goair/README.md

 #GoAir
 **GoAir** is a multi-platform (OS X/Docker/Linux/Windows/FreeBSD) CLI tool.
 It's current focus is to simplify the process of deploying machines and configuring network services for on-demand vCloud Air compute services.
+Additionally you can use it in an indepdenent mode to connect directly to vCloud Director instances.

-See Youtube videos here.
+See Youtube videos [here](https://www.youtube.com/watch?v=NF-rQ7MZlEE&list=PLbssOJyyvHuWiBQAg9EFWH570timj2fxt&index=4) and [here](https://www.youtube.com/watch?v=rZObzko3iHQ&list=PLbssOJyyvHuWiBQAg9EFWH570timj2fxt&index=3).